ihamzahkgithub/ihamzahkgithub/README.md

 # Hi there! 👋 I'm Hamza Khan

-I'm a passionate software engineer with a focus on Mobile Application development.
+I'm a Passionate Software Engineer with a focus on Mobile Application development.
 Currently, I'm working with Flutter Technology to create amazing cross-platform applications.

 ## 💻 Technologies & Tools